R1ckShi/AESRC2020/README_en.md

   </tr>
 </tbody>
 </table>
-* Data A ~ Data B指使用Data B fine-tune Data A训练的模型
+* Data A ~ Data B means fine-tune Data A model with Data B